Weak Charge Form Factor Determination at the Electron-Ion Collider

 \underline{\textit{Potential Impact of the EIC:}} Given the relatively limited data available from fixed target experiments, the EIC provides a unique opportunity to provide the critically needed additional data.
-It can provide measurements of $\APV$ over the continuous range $10^{-3}<Q^2 < 0.1$ GeV$^2$, in the far-backward region, for a variety of nuclei.
-For our analysis, we set the $Q^2$-bin resolution to 5\% for $10^{-3}~\text{GeV}^2 < Q^2 < 10^{-2}~\text{GeV}^2$ and 2\% for $Q^2 > 10^{-2}~\text{GeV}^2$.
-We do not go beyond $Q^2 = 0.1$ GeV$^2$ since there is a physical gap at the EIC in the range $Q^2\sim 0.1$-1 GeV$^2$.
+In the coherent electron-ion scattering process, the recoil electron energy $E_{e'}$ depends on the momentum transfer $Q^2$ and the incoming electron (ion) beam energies $E_e\,(E_A)$.
+The laboratory frame inelasticity $y\equiv (E_{e'}-E_e)/E_e$ and pseudorapidity $\eta_e$ of the recoil electron can be estimated in the limit of $Q^2\ll E_e^2\ll E_A^2$, we get $y\simeq 0.25 ~Q^2/E_e^2 $ and $ \eta_e \simeq 0.5~\text{log}(y)$.
+The currently planned EIC low-$Q^2$ taggers can provide excellent $Q^2$ resolutions for $Q^2 > 10^{-3}$ GeV$^2$.
+However, the acceptance for $y$ close to zero is very low~\cite{AbdulKhalek:2021gbh,Klest:2025fwx}.
+Measurements of $\APV$ over the continuous range $10^{-3}<Q^2 < 0.1$ GeV$^2$ therefore require upgrades in the far-backward detectors.
+For our analysis, we assume these upgrades have been implemented and set the acceptance to be 100\%.
+We set the $Q^2$-bin resolution to 5\% for $10^{-3}~\text{GeV}^2 < Q^2 < 10^{-2}~\text{GeV}^2$ and 2\% for $Q^2 > 10^{-2}~\text{GeV}^2$.
+We do not go beyond $Q^2 = 0.1$ GeV$^2$ since there is a physical gap at the EIC in the range $Q^2\sim 0.1$-1 GeV$^2$~\cite{AbdulKhalek:2021gbh}.

 We demonstrate the potential of the EIC for such measurements by considering electron-nucleus coherent scattering with electron and ion beam energies of $E_e = 10$~GeV and $E_A = 110\times A$~\text{GeV}, respectively.
-For $Q^2\ll \sqrt{s}$, the elastic cross sections and asymmetries are independent of $\sqrt{s}$.
-As a result, one can combine data from different possible center of mass energy settings at the EIC.
-The potential for a second interaction point at the EIC can effectively double the luminosity.
-Other planned future electron-ion collider facilities~\cite{Anderle:2021wcy}, could also contribute additional data.
-As a result, we explore the impact of potential collider measurements for a broad range of possible integrated luminosities, 200/A fb$^{-1}$ $\lesssim {\cal L}\lesssim$ 1000/A fb$^{-1}$.
 The $A_{\rm PV}^i$ value, in the $i$-th $Q^2$ bin, will be diluted by the electron polarization, $P_e$, factor \bea A^i_{\rm PV} = P_e \frac{ N^i_{R}-N^i_{L}}{N^i_{R}+N^i_{L}}, \eea where $N^i_{L(R)}$ are the predicted number of events with a purely left (right)-handed electron beam, and we set $P_e=80\%$.
 The projected statistical uncertainty in the asymmetry for the $i$-th bin is computed as $\delta A_{\rm PV}^{i, \rm stat.} = \sigma^i_{\rm stat} = 1/\sqrt{N^i_{R}+N^i_{L}}$.
 We also include a 1\% systematic uncertainty for the asymmetry from the polarization.